-In this talk, I will argue that to understand interpretability, we need to bring humans in the loop and run human-subject experiments.
-I approach the problem of interpretability from an interdisciplinary perspective which builds on decades of research in psychology, cognitive science, and social science to understand human behavior and trust.
-I will talk about a set of controlled user experiments, where we manipulated various design factors in models that are commonly thought to make them more or less interpretable and measured their influence on users’ behavior.
-Our findings emphasize the importance of studying how models are presented to people and empirically verifying that interpretable models achieve their intended effects on end-users.
+Forough Poursabzi-Sangdeh argues that to understand interpretability, we need to bring humans in the loop and run human-subject experiments.
+Forough approaches the problem of interpretability from an interdisciplinary perspective built on decades of research in psychology, cognitive science, and social science to understand human behavior and trust.
+She describes a set of controlled user experiments in which researchers manipulated various design factors in models that are commonly thought to make them more or less interpretable and measured their influence on users’ behavior.
+The findings emphasize the importance of studying how models are presented to people and empirically verifying that interpretable models achieve their intended effects on end users.

-Forough is a post-doctoral researcher at Microsoft Research New York City.
-She works in the interdisciplinary area of interpretable and interactive machine learning.
-Forough collaborates with psychologists to study human behavior when interacting with machine learning models.
+Forough Poursabzi-Sangdeh is a postdoctoral researcher at Microsoft Research New York City.
+She works in the interdisciplinary area of interpretable and interactive machine learning, collaborating with psychologists to study human behavior when interacting with machine learning models.
 She uses these insights to design machine learning models that humans can use effectively.
-She is also interested in several aspects of fairness, accountability, and transparency in machine learning and their effect on users’ decision-making process.
+She’s also interested in several aspects of fairness, accountability, and transparency in machine learning and their effect on users’ decision-making process.
 Forough holds a BE in computer engineering from the University of Tehran and a PhD in computer science from the University of Colorado at Boulder.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com